 Open the Windows Registry, and navigate to the folder key path as listed below.

-On the right pane of the Sandbox folder key, right-click and select New -> DWORD (32-bit) Value.
-Type a new key named AllowAudioInput and AllowVideoInput.
+Right-click on the Sandbox folder key’s right pane and select New -> DWORD (32-bit) Value.
+Next, type a new key named AllowAudioInput and AllowVideoInput.

 Double-click the new keys and enter the Value data as 1 to enable audio and video between the host and the sandbox environment.